 The batter should not be too thick or thin.
 It should just coat the bajji slices correctly.
 Beat the batter further for a minute to make it fluffy or airy.

-Heat oil in a wide, deep kadai/pan on medium-high flame.
+Heat oil in a wide, deep kadai or pan over medium-high flame.

 Take 5-6 zucchini slices, add in the bajji batter, take each coated zucchini slice, and gently slide in the oil.
 Do not overcrowd.